mileszs/wicked_pdf/README.md

 </html>
 ```

+#### Asset pipeline usage

+It is best to precompile assets used in PDF views.
+This will help avoid issues when it comes to deploying, as Rails serves asset files differently between development and production (`config.assets.comple = false`), which can make it look like your PDFs work in development, but fail to load assets in production.

+    config.assets.precompile += ['blueprint/screen.css', 'pdf.css', 'jquery.ui.datepicker.js', 'pdf.js', ...etc...]

 #### CDN reference

 In this case, you can use that standard Rails helpers and point to the current CDN for whichever framework you are using.
 For jQuery, it would look somethng like this, given the current versions at the time of this writing.